 Click here to go to the main page

-Oosterhout municipality (NB)
+Oosterhout municipality / Gemeente Oosterhout (NB)

 Oosterhout

 The St. Jan is Oosterhout's oldest church.
 It has an unfinished tower that was intended to be a brick copy of the one of the Great Church in nearby Breda.
-Much of the rest of the church was drastically altered during a 'restoration' by P.J.H.
+Much of the rest of the church was drastically altered during a drastic restoration by P.J.H.
 Cuypers in 1880-1883, when among other things the neo-Gothic side-aisles were added.

 Location: Markt